bacchusnabeel/GoogleDataAnalytics-Capstone/README.md

-##How Does a Bike-Share Navigate Speedy Success
+## How Does a Bike-Share Navigate Speedy Success

 This project is the Capstone Project for the Google Data Analytics course.
-I followed the Google Data Analytics workflow that will be shown below
+I followed the Google Data Analytics workflow that will be shown below.
+I specifically used only Excel in this project.

 #Ask
 - Question: How do annual members and casual riders use Cyclistic bikes differently?